gcentral/Website/content/VIPM/ni_lib_dark_sky_weather_for_labview/index.md

 title: "Dark Sky Weather Data for LabVIEW"
 externalUrl: https://www.vipm.io/package/ni_lib_dark_sky_weather_for_labview
 date: 2017-10-06
-summary: "The Dark Sky API is one of the most powerful weather APIs available."
+summary: "Use these VIs to call the Dark Sky API and incorporate past, current, and predicted future weather data into your applications!"
 showSummary: true
 showAuthor: false
 showEdit: false